nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---
 # TutorBuddy
-TutorBuddy is an application made for independent tutors as a management tool to cut down on admin overheads, by graphically managing their student’s information with a Graphical User Interface (GUI).
+TutorBuddy is a desktop application made for freelance tutors to efficiently manage their students' contacts, provide a quick overview of scheduled tuition sessions at a glance, and handle monthly tuition fees calculation.
-It allows for faster and more effective student management.
+TutorBuddy is also optimized for fast typing users to handle their day-to-day administrative responsibilities effectively.

 **Table of Contents**
 * [Quick start](#quick-start)